 Exact Words: And The Petty Cash, they 'make the cupcakes go' to get out an awkward situation

-Every Episode Ending: Each episode's end displays how much money the girls have earned towards their cupcake business.
+Every Episode Ending: Each episode's end displays how much money the girls have earned (or depending on the episode, lost) towards their cupcake business.

 Fallen Princess: Caroline.
 In many ways, she's just as much of a victim of her father's Ponzi scheme as the people he ripped off.
 He told her that they were making legitimate money and, being his daughter, she believed him.